simpeter/apd/docs/lab3.md

 scatterplot of successful operation latency over time.
 The x axis shows operation latency, the y axis is time from the beginning of the experiment.
 Each operation will have one dot plotted.
 You can then assess when latencies return to within the SLO.
+Also, you should discuss how recovery time of your database might be accelerated.

 ### Detailed Instructions

 This assignment requires the `lab3` configuration.

 `start_docker.sh`.
-Now, run `start_nfs.sh` to start a remote NFS mount from `client0`.
+Now, run `start_nfs.sh`.
+This will start a remote NFS mount going from `client0` to both servers. `client0` fulfills the role of a distributed file system storage backend.
 Then, run:

 ```console
 build_swarm.sh hotelreservation-nfs.yml